sudarshan2401/tp/docs/DeveloperGuide.md

 ---

-**Use case: Adding a lesson to a Class Schedule**
+**Use case: Marking a student present for a lesson**

 **MSS**

-1. User requests to view the list of classes
+1. User requests to view the students in a particular class
-2. EduTrack shows a list of classes
+2. EduTrack shows a list of students
-3. User requests to add a lesson for a particular class
+3. User requests to mark a student present
-4. EduTrack appends to the Class schedule of that particular class
+4. EduTrack marks the student present, updates the student's lessons attended counter and current attendance
-5. EduTrack informs the user that the lesson was added to the class schedule
+5. EduTrack informs the user the student was successfully marked present

     Use case ends.